fractastical/distributed-governance/hackathon_notes.md

 add partner logos and

 1:33am where did the time go? diet coke. lots of troubleshooting with geth stuff.
 Bogdan left around 12:50

+2:20 mind getting a bit foggy. think i want to make a "certificate" for a purchase. also super hungry. conference organizers promised us pizza at midnight but it is nowhere to be seen.